At a glance

 Legitimate interests is most likely to be an appropriate basis where you use data in ways that people would reasonably expect and that have a minimal privacy impact.
 Where there is an impact on individuals, it may still apply if you can show there is an even more compelling benefit to the processing and the impact is justified.

 You can rely on legitimate interests for marketing activities if you can show that how you use people’s data is proportionate, has a minimal privacy impact, and people would not be surprised or likely to object – but only if you don’t need consent under PECR.
-See ICO’s Guide to PECR for more on when you need consent for electronic marketing.
+See ICO’s Guide to PECR (external link) for more on when you need consent for electronic marketing.

 You can consider legitimate interests for processing children’s data, but you must take extra care to make sure their interests are protected.
 See our detailed guidance on children and the GDPR.